If you have been handed or posted a court document, you may have been "served"!

 How can Sharrock Pitman Legal assist me?

 At Sharrock Pitman Legal, we can help you to understand what your legal proceedings are about.
-Our team of litigation lawyers, led by Accredited Commercial Litigation Specialist Simon Matters, will be happy to assist and advise you on the strengths and weaknesses of your legal position, in addition to advice about the future conduct and strategy of the matter.
+Our team of litigation lawyers, led by Accredited Specialist in Commercial Litigation, Simon Matters, will be happy to assist and advise you on the strengths and weaknesses of your legal position, in addition to advice about the future conduct and strategy of the matter.
 Please call on (03) 8561 3324 or alternatively fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.